|

 Most importantly, I expect everyone

-with in my organization to honor them,
+within my organization to honor them,

 to love them, and to respect them.